 - Serving niche markets.
-Running a niche brick-and-mortar business is extremely difficult.
-There’s almost no chance of scaling it unless a niche product becomes mainstream.
+Running a niche brick-and-mortar business can be tough.
+Scaling a niche product to become popular is effortful.
 By tapping into a global market, on the other hand, eCommerce retailers can build a highly profitable niche business without any further investment.
 Using online search capabilities, customers from any corner of the world can find and purchase your products.

 - Working from anywhere.
 Often, running an eCommerce business means that you don’t need to sit in an office from 9 to 5 or suffer through a commute day-in and day-out.
 A laptop and a good internet connection is all it takes to manage your business from anywhere in the world.

 There is a logical order in how you would go about building an eCommerce online store.
 Although setting up an actual online store would probably take less than a day, researching, building, launching and growing a profitable eCommerce business is a multi-layered process involving a number of steps and decisions.

 The first step to starting an eCommerce business is deciding what products you’re going to sell.
 Finding a profitable idea can be hard work, so be prepared to do some serious digging and thinking.
 It’s essential that you choose products with healthy margins that will allow you to turn a profit and scale the business in the future.
 Once you know what you want to sell, you’ll need to decide how and where you’re going to source the products.
 The four main methods of sourcing products and inventory are making, manufacturing, wholesale and dropshipping.

 Conducting research and planning ahead